vkopitsa/BMP280-Emulator/README.md

 2. Include the `BMP280Emulator` library in your Arduino IDE.
 3. Open the example sketch file `BMP280EmulatorExample.ino`.
 4. Upload the sketch to your Arduino board.

+## Hardware Setup

+To simulate external temperature and pressure readings:

+- Connect a potentiometer to analog pin A0 to emulate pressure.
+- Connect another potentiometer to analog pin A1 to emulate temperature.

+These potentiometers will act as variable resistors, allowing you to change the analog input values read by the Arduino, thereby simulating different temperature and pressure readings.

 ## Usage Example